CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application.md

 5. In the open application, use the search bar to search for `URL Rewrite` to find the module, then click `Add` next to it, then `Install`.
 6. After successfully installing, close and reopen `IIS Manager`.
 The `URL Rewrite` icon should now be visible.

-### Apply Recommended Security Measures

-These are non-compulsory security measures, recommended to be applied to Web Application Servers, in order to prevent potential attacks that exploit known industry security vulnerabilities.

-Applying these measures may impact other applications running on your server.
-Therefore, it is your responsibility to ensure that other applications and their clients will not be affected by the changes.

-#### Only Use Recommended Encryption Algorithms and TLS Protocols

-A collection of registry settings need to be applied to guarantee your server is only using the recommended encryption algorithms and TLS protocols.
-Information about these settings can be found at [SSL Best Practices][].

-{{% alert type="warning" title="Warning" %}}Disabling specific TLS versions or specific Cipher Suites can have impact on Cortex components themselves as well as their communication capabilities with third party systems and services, e.g. Flow Debugger Service executing flows with blocks which communicate with 3rd parties via PowerShell or REST.
-All parties communicating together must support a shared protocol version and cipher suite, otherwise they will not be able to establish a secure communication link between each other.{{% /alert %}}

-Apply the settings by following these instructions:

-1. Open a Windows PowerShell (x64) window as administrator.
-1. Navigate PowerShell to inside the `Cortex Innovation 2022.6 - Web App Server Install Scripts` folder using the following command, modifying the path as necessary:

-    ```powershell
-    cd "C:\Install\Cortex Innovation 2022.6 - Web App Server Install Scripts"
-    ```

-1. Run the `Cortex.Innovation.Install.SSLBestPractises.ps1` script using the following command:

-    ```powershell
-    .\Cortex.Innovation.Install.SSLBestPractises.ps1
-    ```

-1. To use all the recommended settings click `Apply all` to the first prompt.

-    To selectively apply each setting select `Choose which to apply`.
-Each change will then be prompted with a Yes/No confirmation before applying.
-1. Restart the machine when the script asks.

 ### Add HTTPS Firewall Rule

 If any firewall is running on the Web Application Server, it must be configured to allow communication inbound via TCP on the port configured for HTTPS (usually 443).
 See [Configure Firewalls][] for information about adding rules to Windows Firewall.